 In the course of its business, the Company provides certain indemnifications related to dispositions, acquisitions, investments, lease agreements or other transactions that are triggered by, among other things, breaches of representations, warranties or covenants provided by the Company.
 These obligations are typically subject to time limitations that vary in duration, including contractual limitations and those that arise by operation of law, such as applicable statutes of limitation.
 The Company is also subject to state and federal regulatory inquiries and examinations from time to time, which could result in fines or penalties.
 Because the amounts of these types of indemnifications and regulatory actions are often not explicitly stated, the overall maximum amount of the obligation under such indemnifications and regulatory actions cannot be reasonably estimated.
-The Company has not historically made material payments for these types of indemnifications.
-The estimated maximum potential amount of future payments under these obligations is not determinable due to the lack of a stated maximum liability for certain matters.
+The Company has not historically made material payments for these types of indemnifications and regulatory actions.
 While the estimated maximum potential amount of future payments under these obligations is not determinable due to the lack of a stated maximum liability for certain matters, the Company may record a contingent reserve for such matters.
-Management believes that judgments, if any, against the Company related to such matters are not likely to have a material adverse effect on the Company's consolidated financial statements.
+Management believes that Company liabilities related to such matters, if any, are not likely to have a material adverse effect on the Company's consolidated financial statements.

-Most of the jurisdictions in which the Company is admitted to transact business require life insurance companies to participate in guaranty associations, which are organized to pay contractual benefits owed pursuant to insurance policies issued by insolvent life insurance companies.
+Most of the jurisdictions in which the Company is admitted to transact business require insurance companies to participate in guaranty associations, which are organized to pay contractual benefits owed pursuant to insurance policies issued by insolvent insurance companies.
 These associations levy assessments, up to prescribed limits, on all member companies in a particular state based on the proportionate share of premiums written by member companies in the lines of business in which the insolvent insurer operated.
-The Company has not received notification of any insolvency that is expected to result in a material guaranty fund assessment.
+Additionally, assessments in some states can be offset by tax credits.
+The Company has not received notification of any significant insolvency that is expected to result in a material guaranty fund assessment.

-The Company has ceded and assumed reinsurance contracts in place with a reinsurer whose financial stability has deteriorated.
+The Company had ceded and assumed reinsurance contracts in place with a reinsurer whose financial stability deteriorated.
 In March 2019, the reinsurer's domiciliary state regulator issued a rehabilitation and injunction order, in which the regulator shall conduct and continue business of the reinsurer.
-The Company previously recorded an immaterial impairment, and the Company does not expect the financial deterioration of the reinsurer to have a material adverse effect on the Company's consolidated financial statements as of December 31, 2022.
+In July 2023, the court granted a liquidation order for the reinsurer, which terminated the reinsurance contracts as of September 30, 2023.
+The Company previously recorded an immaterial impairment, and the Company does not expect the liquidation of the reinsurer to have a material adverse effect on the Company's consolidated financial statements as of December 31, 2023.